0install/docs/docs/details/windows.md

 .\0install.exe run http://example.com/somefeed.xml
 ```

-You can also use the command-line version of the Bootstrapper to integrate Zero install into the desktop environment:
+You can also use the command-line version of the Bootstrapper to integrate Zero Install into the desktop environment:

 ```shell
 .\0install.exe self deploy